Mudslide victims: School founder, real estate broker remembered

 (CNN)The vicious mudflows that raced through the Southern California town of Montecito early Tuesday were swift and ruthless.
-Families were ripped apart, being swept away, with some victims surviving while some did not.
+Families were ripped apart, being swept away, with some victims surviving, while some did not.

 At least 17 people were killed and others were missing as authorities searched through the destruction for signs of them.
 Four of the deceased were children and two of the victims were in their 80s.

 Here's what we know so far about the victims: